Null-MC/PoTater/README.md

-# APM [Automated Property Manager]
+# PoTatEr [**P**r**o**perty **T**empl**at**e Manag**er**]
-A small command-line application for automatically generating, and optionally numbering, block/item/entity properties files for Minecraft Java shaders.
+A small command-line application for generating block/item/entity properties files from simplified templates.
+Includes support for automatic numbering, and matching named/numbered define script.
+For Minecraft Java shaders using the Optifine/Iris pipeline only.

 ## Automatic Defines
-The most basic advantage to using APM is to have numbered defines automatically generated for you.
+The most basic advantage is to have numbered defines automatically generated for you.
 This makes refering the blocks in code simpler, since you can reference them by name instead of hard-coded numbers.
 Using an example block.properties file:
 ```properties
 #= BLOCK_TORCH
 block.100=torch lantern